 It is therefore obvious that counterfeiting constitutes a risk for the entire chain, starting from the production site, passing through the producers, till the end user.
 To address this problem, beside state policies, intellectual property rights and the consumers’ common sense to buy authentic products, a part could be played also by single companies.
 Frequently in fact, customers really want to avoid fakes, but they don’t have assurances of any kind.
 The role of each business here is to set a new way of communication and to reestablish a relationship of trust with its customers, providing them with advanced and reliable guarantees of authenticity.

-The technology provided by Authena in this case matches exactly the needs of companies and of the whole involved sectors.
+The technology provided by Authena in this case matches exactly the needs of companies and of the whole involved sectors involved in this farm to fork.
 Combining a physical seal with an advanced digital technology based on IoT and Blockchain in fact, Authena is the only solution available on the market that integrates efficiently:

 Companies partnering with Authena apply a patented NFC tag to their products via common labeling machines.
 The tag will then capture data, such as when and where the item is opened, to help prevent fraudulent refilling or content substitution.
 With the help of an app, the final consumers can also read the tags to ensure that their products have not been tampered after production and access details regarding the supply chain and sustainability certifications.